 1. The Origin Of The Argungu Festival.

 While rumoured to have started in 1934, it is argued that this was rather when the festival was exposed to the country and International community.
 Argungu festival begun as four different religious rites serving as a communal affair prior to the time of Surame Gungu of Kebbi Kingdom.
 The four rites were: Gyaran Ruwa, The Fashin Ruwa, The Gyaran Gari and The Shan Kabewa and Fura.
 These rites eventually gave way to the present day Argungu fishing festival.
-Progress of the festival seems to be in lieu with the development of Kebbi state(where it is hosted) as a whole.
-The modern day Argungu festival has become more stylish and elaborate, with the continuous addition of more exciting events to the thrill of the public.
+The progress of the festival seems to be in lieu of the development of Kebbi state(where it is hosted) as a whole.
+The modern-day Argungu festival has become more stylish and elaborate, with the continuous addition of more exciting events to the thrill of the public.

 2. Features Of The Argungu Fishing Festival